njanirudh/nca/README.md

 ## Dimensionality Reduction

 We generate a 3-D dataset where the first 2 dimensions are concentric rings and the third dimension is Gaussian noise.
-We plot the result of PCA, LDA and NCA with 2 components.
+We plot the result of PCA, LDA, t-SNE and NCA with 2 components.

 <p align="center">
  <img src="assets/res.png" width="100%">